Advertisment

 The Case at Hand

-The plea before the court alleges discrimination against women officers, particularly in the realm of commanding Army units.
+The plea before the court alleges discrimination against women officers, particularly in the space of commanding Army units.
 At the outset of the hearing, Attorney General R. Venkataramani presented a compelling argument that the case should be referred to the Armed Forces Tribunal due to the intricate factual nature of the matter.

 The Women Officers' Plight